tezos/tezos-mirror/docs/alpha/liquidity_baking.rst

 So the credits to the CPMM contract can be accounted for by indexers, they are included in block metadata as a balance update with a new constructor for ``update_origin``, ``Subsidy``.

-As a safety precaution, the subsidy expires automatically after 6 months but it can be renewed periodically by protocol amendment.
+As a safety precaution, the subsidy expires automatically at a given level called the liquidity baking sunset level.
+The sunset level can be renewed periodically by protocol amendment.

 Escape hatch
 ~~~~~~~~~~~~

-In addition to the 6 months sunset, an escape hatch is included.
+In addition to the sunset mechanism, an escape hatch is included.
 At every block, the baker producing the block can choose to include a flag that requests ending the subsidy.
 The context maintains an exponential moving average of that flag calculated as such with integer arithmetic:

 ``e[0] = 0``
 ``e[n+1] = (1999 * e[n] // 2000) + (1000 if flag[n] else 0)``